sg-zolu/DRAV_Estimation/README.md

 ---

 ## R Package Dependencies
+The analyses were done using R version 4.4.3

 The following packages are required:
 - `nlme` – for linear mixed-effects models
 - `MuMIn` – for AIC-based model selection and R-squared values